middletond/dmco/_posts/2018-4-5-recursion-is-your-friend.md

 #### Tunneling To the Center

 Recursion is an amazing tool for operating on data structures with *depth or nesting*.
-Recursive patterns allow us to easily "drill down" into data structures, instead of "skimming across" them like `for` and `while` loops do.
-Recursion lets us iterate *into* something instead of *across* it.
+Recursive patterns allow us to easily "drill down" into data structures, instead of "skimming across" them like `for` loops do.
+Recursion lets us easily iterate *into* something instead of *across* it.

 Okay, enough with the wild claims.
 Let's see some hard evidence.